What Is a Syme Amputation?

 Foot and ankle orthopaedic surgeons perform this surgery with the patient asleep under general anesthesia.
 For patients with risk factors that make general anesthesia dangerous, the surgery can be done with spinal anesthesia or a leg nerve block with sedating medication.
 A tourniquet can be used to help minimize blood loss.

-The incision is made where the foot and ankle meet.
+Your surgeon will make an incision where the foot and ankle meet.
 The heel pad is protected.
-The ligaments and tendons attaching the foot to the ankle are cut and the soft tissues are removed from the foot bones.
+The surgeon cuts the ligaments and tendons attaching the foot to the ankle are cut and removes the soft tissues from the foot bones.
 Arteries are tied off and then cut as well.
-The bony prominences at the ankle are removed so that the end of the leg has a flat surface after wound closure.
-A drain sometimes is used to help prevent a pool of blood from developing deep in the tissue that might cause failure of the procedure.
+Your surgeon then removes the bony prominences at the ankle so that the end of the leg has a flat surface after wound closure.
+A drain sometimes is used to help prevent a pool of blood from developing deep in the tissue that might cause the procedure to be unsuccessful.
 Lastly, a bulky soft dressing and a cast are applied.

 Recovery